11 Beautiful Drawing Styles All Creatives Should Try

 Hatching involves filling in an image with closely-drawn parallel lines.
 Cross-hatching is almost the same, except the lines intersect and cross one another.

 Scumbling and Scribble Art

-This is a shading technique that’s created in a similar way to stippling and hatching, but instead uses numerous small circles and scribbles to develop depth, gradient, and texture.
+Scumbling and scribbling is a shading technique that's created similarly to stippling and hatching but instead uses numerous small circles and scribbles to develop depth, gradient, and texture.